cvxpy/cvxpy/README.md

              flows <= c])
 ```

 The more natural way to frame the max-flow problem is not in terms of incidence matrices, however, but in terms of the properties of edges and nodes.
-We can write an Edge class to capture those properties.
+We can write an Edge class to capture these properties.

 ```
 class Edge(object):